magichk/MagicHardening/README.md

 - MySQL

 And checks backup files on DocumentRoot of VirtualServers on webservers to prevent that an attacker stole it with enumeration attacks.

+Note: When you execute the python script he do a backup into /tmp directory in hidden mode.
+When they finish, please check /tmp and delete old files.